project-trident/trident-website/hugo-site/content/download/_index.md

 ### TrueOS (18.06+)
-*Coming Soon: Instructions for enabling the package repository for Project Trident.*
+Coming Soon: Instructions for enabling the package repository for Project Trident.

 ### TrueOS "Desktop" (18.03)
-How-to upgrade from the final release of the TrueOS "desktop" edition to Project Trident
+As of mid-summer 2018, there is no direct path.
+We will be working on making the “Install into Boot Environment (BE)”, as seemless as possible, as the only upgrade path.

 *Coming Soon: Instructions for using pc-updatemanager to perform the update.*